Do you know what to do when you feel the ground shaking? Here are some things to remember in the event of an earthquake.

 - Flashlight with extra batteries and a whistle

 - A laminated family photo with extended family members.
 On the back, label who’s who.
 Print out identification and contact information, including emails and cell phone numbers.
+Make sure the contact information is always updated.

 - Laminated documents that contain your child’s medical conditions (if any) and the medicines that he needs to take.